 Fun fact: outside work she is guide dog to her blind dog.

 Anya Currently clinical trainee working in paediatrics.
-Former IFMSA Think Global coordinator, and Medsin International Affairs director / Director of policy and advocacy.
+Former IFMSA Think Global coordinator and Students for Global Health Director of International Affairs and Policy and Advocacy Director

 Fun Fact: Medsin work once landed me on an MI5 watchlist…